Ralph (Ralph Wiggum loop) vs Zed

 Feature and pricing takeaways

 On pricing, Ralph (Ralph Wiggum loop) offers open source (free, whereas Zed lists free.
 Feature-wise, Ralph (Ralph Wiggum loop) stands out for prd-driven loop: keeps running until checklist items are completed and fresh agent context each iteration (reduces drift across long runs), while Zed delivers built in rust for speed and multi-llm support.
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Ralph (Ralph Wiggum loop) if you need Terminal power users and want a stack centered on Developer IDEs & Agents.
 Pick Zed when you value Rust Developers and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Check the feature comparison above to see which tool fits your workflow best.

 At a Glance